-This is a question that many families have because when a loved one who was the bread winner of the family dies for whatever reason there is a powerful financial burden that is now placed on them.
+This is a question that many families have because when a loved one who was the breadwinner of the family dies for whatever reason, there is a tremendous financial burden that is now placed on them.

-The missing income combined with the debts incurred by the mortgage, car and credit card payments as well as the funeral itself represents a terrible financial burden on the family that is only compounded by the idea that the insurance company will not pay due to the means of the death.
+The lost income combined with the debts incurred by the mortgage, car and credit card payments as well as the funeral itself represents a terrible financial burden on the family that is only compounded by the idea that the insurance company will not pay due to the means of the death.

 The answer may surprise you as there are standard clauses in many policies that address this very issue.
 Life insurance and suicide is something that all families should go over in their policies to see exactly how it is addressed.

 Does Life Insurance Cover Suicide?

-The answer is yes depending on the clauses in the policy itself.
-In essence, suicide and life insurance are addressed in most standard policies where some many even offer a life insurance suicide payout.
+The answer is yes, depending on the clauses in the policy itself.
+In essence, suicide and life insurance are addressed in most standard policies where some even offer a life insurance suicide payout.

-Understanding what each clause does and how it applies to the life insurance policy means that you can be better informed before such an event can take place.
+Understanding what each clause does and how it applies to the policy means that you can be better informed before such an event can take place.
 While suicide is often unpredictable, the effects are such that they need to be fully understood so that families can better cope in case the worst does happen.

-The life insurance suicide clause generally states that there will be no death benefit paid if the policy holder commits suicide within the first two years of the policy.
+The life insurance suicide clause generally states that there will be no death benefit paid if the policyholder commits suicide within the first two years of the policy.
 This is to prevent someone who has suicidal thoughts to protect his or her family by taking out life insurance.
 In fact, the suicide clause is designed to help prevent such an occurrence from happening.

-If an insured person decides to take out a new policy, then the suicide clause goes back into effect for the first two years.
+If an insured decides to take out a new policy, then the suicide clause goes back into effect for the first two years.
 Suicide and life insurance policy are elements that do go together if the unfortunate event occurs over two years after the insurance goes into effect.

 Does Suicide Void Life Insurance?

-In the case of suicide, checking over the policy becomes even more important to the company if they believe the intention of the policy holder was to mislead or outright lie to get the life insurance and cover the beneficiaries.
+In the case of suicide, checking over the policy becomes even more critical to the company if they believe the policyholder intended to mislead or outright lie to get the life insurance and cover the beneficiaries.

-The suicide exclusion is one that does create concern for beneficiaries, however in most cases insurance companies will pay the death benefits if more than two years have passed after the policy took effect.
+The suicide exclusion is one that does create concern for beneficiaries; however in most cases, insurance companies will pay the death benefits if more than two years have passed after the policy took effect.

 How to Get Life Insurance that Covers Suicide?

 So, the answer is that all suicides are generally covered if the policy itself is more than two years old.
 Under most circumstances, the question of “Will life insurance pay for suicide?” is yes.
-However, there are exceptions to that rule which often will depend on the size of the death benefit.
+However, there are exceptions to that rule, which often will depend on the size of the death benefit.

-When Insurers Don’t Want to Pay?
+When Insurers Don’t Want to Pay:

-Apart from the two clauses, there are times in which suicide or the appearance of suicide may void the policy.
+Apart from the two clauses, there are times in which suicide or the appearance of death may void the policy.
 Arguably the most famous recent case was that of actor Heath Ledger who died of what was described as an accidental abusing of sleeping medicines.

-Life insurance and suicide are two elements that do go together with the insurance company paying the death benefits if the event occurs over two years after the policy went into effect and there was no misinformation put into the application by the policy holder.
+Life insurance and suicide are two elements that do go together with the insurance company paying the death benefits if the event occurs over two years after the policy went into effect and there was no misinformation put into the application by the policyholder.